andrewdpoh/Bamboo_Docs/docs/Client/GUI/widgets.md

 Usage: `cmd`

-Opens a command prompt for the current agent.
+Enables users to send Windows commands to the current agent.

 #### enum / Start Enumerating